mihirp28/JobHunt/README.md

 To run Frontend
-Run- npm start command in terminal
+Run- npm install then npm start command in terminal

 To run Backend
 Setup STS ide --> Install Lombok